 If you would like to contact me to suggest bugs, changes, new features, or anything else, feel free to use this form or email me directly at email@example.com.
 I will respond to all emails ASAP.

-Bart-Live is designed to be responsive and works well in any major browser on every laptop, tablet, or phone, I have tested it on.
-If you find a device that it doesnt work properly on, please let me know.
+Bart-Live is designed to be responsive and works well in any major browser on all devices I have tested.
+If you find a device where it doesnt work properly, please let me know.
 Bart-Live doesn't support IE 10 or earlier, although most of the features likely still work.
 Only a fraction of people use outdated IE, so the effort isn't worth the benefit.
-If you are one of the few old school IE fans and don't mind friendly suggestions, please consider a better free browsers like Chrome or Firefox, the developers of the world will thank you.
+If you do still use IE, please consider a better free browsers like Chrome or Firefox, the developers of the world will thank you.

 Disclaimer: Please understand that Bart-Live is a side project, and I don't have the time to add all the features I would like.
 Currently, custom text reminders are disabled, but I plan to dedicate some time to a design update, adding the new Oakland Airport station and and whatever else I can think of.
 Keep an eye out for new features, and the possibility of a version for the App Store if all goes to plan.